5. Tips and Tricks

 5.1.1.
 Manual search

 Ideally, the BPMs will show up in the list of associated calibrations, the “Load Associated Calibration” tab on the archive search form (next section).
 This will happen of all new data.
-For old data, until we fix an issue recently discovered, they will not show up as associated calibration.
-But they are there and can easily be found.
+Yet, it is also possible to search for them manually.

 On the archive search form, set the “Instrument” to match your data, set the “Obs.Type” to “BPM”, if relevant for the instrument, set the “Binning”.
 Hit “Search” and the list of BPMs will show up as illustrated in the figure below.